belenfh999/TDD-TemperatureConverter/README.md

 ## Setup
 * The rubyMine IDE was used for this project.
-* MiniTest is the testing framework is MiniTest.
+* MiniTest is the testing framework.
 * The ruby version is 2.6.4

 ## Problem to be tackled